woox99/Django-Deployment-Tutorial/README.md

 pip install mysqlclient
 ```

+enter the same password as MySQL on your computer when prompted
 ```
 sudo mysql -uroot -p
- // enter the same password as MySQL on your computer when prompted
  ```

 Replace ```your_mysql_password```